Mauritius Eco Lodges

 • Supports educational initiatives.

-Suggestion for a 2-week Sustainable Itinerary in Mauritius
+Suggestions for a 2 week Sustainable Itinerary in Mauritius

 Week 1 – Southwest and Inland